-From May to October is peak season for cruise ships from all over the world to call at the ports of Kiel (the capital of Schleswig-Holstein) and the seaside resorts of Travemuende and Warnemuende.
+From May to October is peak season for cruise ships from all over the world to call at the seaside resorts of Warnemuende and Travemuende and the ports of Kiel (the capital of Schleswig-Holstein).

 (alle Angaben ohne Gewähr, Änderungen vorbehalten)

 in German onlyBoltenhagen · Eckernförde · Fehmarn · Fischland-Darß-Zingst · Flensburg · Glücksburg · Graal-Müritz · Grömitz · Großenbrode · Hohwacht · Kellenhusen · Kiel · Kühlungsborn · Lübeck · Poel · Rerik · Rostock · Rügen · Scharbeutz · Stralsund · Timmendorfer Strand · Travemünde · Ueckermünde · Usedom · Warnemünde · Wismar